 Fennel can add flavour to a number of dishes including pasta, stews, salad and of course soup.
 How much you use will vary as to how much you love the taste.
 I must admit that the aroma of the soup itself was really delicious when it was cooking, being slightly sweet with a lovely depth to it.
 I used just one fennel bulb when I cooked it but I think two would give a more robust fennel flavour.

-The flavour of fennel is often likened to that of anise or even licource, but it really does have a flavour of its own, in my opinion, and those descriptions don’t quite do it.
-I am actually not fond of those flavours but I love the flavour of fennel.
+The flavour of fennel is often likened to that of anise, but it really does have a flavour of its own, in my opinion, and that description doesn’t quite do it justice.
+I am actually not fond of anise but I love the flavour of fennel.
 Fennel in soup gives a more subtle flavour that really has a depth and warmth – so do try it even if you aniseed flavour really isn’t your thing!

 For some ideas of using fennel – and how to prepare it see this good video.